-Backside 5-0

-Approach the curb at a very slight angle.
+Backside 5-0 Approach the curb at a very slight angle.
 Ollie about six inches from it.
 Ollie as you would for a backside 50-50 and keep your board from leveling out in the air.
-As your back truck lands on the curb, keep all your weight on the back foot.
-Keep your back leg straight or at a slight bend to hold the 5-0 position.
-When you are done grinding, turn off the curb by using your back foot and front foot simultaneously.
+As your back truck lands on the curb, keep all your weight downward.
+As your front truck lands on the curb, keep your front leg extended and your back leg slightly bent in order to hold the grind.
+When you come off the curb, give the board a little push forward with your front foot so your back truck does not hit the curb.
+Frontside nosegrind